Campus management systems vs. traditional administration: a comparison

 Comparison: efficiency and user-friendliness

-Efficiency and user-friendliness are two of the most decisive factors when it comes to choosing between a Campus Management System and traditional management approaches.
+Efficiency and user-friendliness are two of the most decisive factors when it comes to choosing between a Campus Management System and traditional administrative approaches.
 While many traditional systems are overloaded with a multitude of functions, modern University software solutions placed the user experience at the centre of their development.
 A comparison in these two areas clearly shows where the strengths and weaknesses lie.

 Focus on efficiency